AleksandrHovhannisyan/Scribe-Text-Editor/README.md

 # Scribe

-Scribe is a simple, user-friendly text editor.
+Scribe is a simple, user-friendly text editor for Windows users.

 ![](CustomTextEditor/screenshots/Screenshot1.PNG)